looplly-dev/looplly-me-master/DASHBOARD_ROUTING_UPDATE.md

 3. `src/pages/ProfileComplete.tsx` - Back navigation
 4. `src/pages/VerifyMobile.tsx` - Success and skip navigation
 5. `src/pages/Support.tsx` - Back navigation
+6. `src/components/auth/ProtectedRoute.tsx` - Access denied fallback

 ## Migration Notes
 - No database changes required
 - No breaking changes to API
-- Existing users will be automatically redirected to `/dashboard` on next login
+- Existing users will be automatically redirected to `/earn` on next login
-- All internal links updated to point to `/dashboard`
+- All internal links updated to point to `/earn`
 - External links should point to `/` for login (unchanged)
+- Old `/dashboard` URL is no longer used

+## Route Evolution History
+1. **Original**: `/` → Earn page (direct)
+2. **First Update**: `/dashboard` → Earn page (for clarity)
+3. **Current**: `/earn` → Earn page (semantic and intuitive)

 ## Future Considerations
-- Consider adding a redirect from `/dashboard` to `/` for unauthenticated users (optional)
-- Monitor analytics to ensure users find the new URL structure intuitive
+- Monitor analytics to ensure users find `/earn` URL intuitive
-- Update any documentation or onboarding materials that reference the old `/` route for the dashboard
+- Update any documentation or onboarding materials
+- Consider similar semantic routes for other pages if beneficial